- Home

 Treatment of sunspots and superficial skin cancer

-Skin cancer that affects cells only on the surface of the top layer of the skin is called superficial.
-Treatment options for superficial basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) in situ (Bowen’s disease) include curettage and electrodesiccation, freezing, topical creams and photodynamic therapy.
+Skin cancer that affects cells only on the surface of the skin’s top layer is called superficial.
+Treatment options for superficial basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) in situ (Bowen’s disease) include curettage and electrodesiccation (also known as cautery), freezing, topical creams and photodynamic therapy.

 Podcast: Making Treatment Decisions